UWCubeSat/hs2-software-design/docs/Thermal/TemperatureSensorManager.md

 ### State Machine

 `tempSenseManagerSM` (`Thermals_TemperatureSensorManagerStateMachine_t`, defined in `TemperatureSensorManagerStateMachine.fpp`) owns the bring-up and fault-recovery sequence.
-Its current state mirrors the `theStateOfTheStateMachineForTemperatureSensorManager` telemetry channel via the `TemperatureSensorManagerState` enum.
+Its current state mirrors the `State` telemetry channel via the `TemperatureSensorManagerState` enum.

 ```mermaid
 stateDiagram-v2